CBD: The Do's and Don'ts of Digital Marketing

 Words can be cleverly hidden on labels through the placement of graphics, and it's recommended that you hint at what you're selling rather than explicitly stating it.

-This can be a little tricky, but you don’t want to go through the trouble of setting up an ad campaign only for it to be flagged.
+This can be tricky, but you don’t want to go through the trouble of setting up an ad campaign only for it to be flagged.
 Besides, witty wordplay can be more memorable and attention-grabbing for your audience.

 Another method is through the help of influencers.
 Many CBD companies have utilized the power of influencers to get around the official social media guidelines that limit advertisers.
 Influencers can show your product on their page without as much scrutiny.

-But, if you truly want to advertise without the threat of being shut down by social networks, radio and podcasts are where you should really focus your attention.
+But, if you truly want to advertise without the threat of being shut down by social networks, radio and podcasts are where you should focus your attention.
 The podcasting world is booming with potential and reaches a range of audiences.